If you ask me, this is prime box set watching season.

 Big Little Lies

 I’ve written before about how much I love Big Little Lies.
-I’ve watched it a second time since it became available on Sky Box Sets, and I love it just as much still.
+I’ve watched it a second time since it became available on Sky, and I love it just as much still.

 Big Little Lies manages to be smart and snarky and intriguing and surprising.
 It’s gorgeous to look at, a visual love letter to the California coastline.
 But it’s the characters that stay with you.
 It’s not often that female characters on TV can be this complex.
 Reese Witherspoon’s Madeline is petty and controlling but she’s loyal and steps in to defend her friends.
 And I love her.
 So will you.
 Promise.

 This is another show I’m loving watching from start to finish again on Sky.
-Season 7 is also available through Sky Box Sets.
+Season 1-6 are available through Sky Box Sets, and Season 7 is available through On Demand.
 But the earlier seasons are by far the best.

 This is the story of all-round kick-ass political fixer Olivia Pope, and her clandestine affair with the President of the United States.
 It’s sexy and cool and has Stevie Wonder on the soundtrack.
 What’s not to love?